 Each three hour class is divided into two parts:

 - Part 1 is focused on the the actor’s instrument.

 - Part 2 is focused on shared work: scene study, monologues, improvisations and auditions.

 As a performer, Shelley is best known for her critically acclaimed stage performance of TALKING WITH ANGELS: BUDAPEST, 1943.
 She can be seen on the big screen in SORRY TO BOTHER YOU, written and directed by her student, Boots Riley, and in the 2016 LA Film Festival award winning film GREEN IS GOLD, starring, written and directed by her student Ryon Baxter.

-In addition to teaching at Duse Studio, Shelley teaches at the SAG Conservatory and is co-founder of Moment Makers at the Slauson Rec.
-Theater School in south central LA along with Shia LaBeouf and Bobby Soto.
+In addition to teaching at Duse Studio, Shelley is a frequent guest artist at the SAG Conservatory and co-founded Slauson Rec.
+Theater School in south central LA with Shia LaBeouf and Bobby Soto.
+She produced their 2019 Sacred Spectacle event with the Slauson Rec. players.

 Shelley began her teaching career in Venice, Italy where she lived throughout the 1980s.
 Surprised by the extremely positive and life-changing effect her class had on both actors and non-actors, Shelley developed an approach integrating mindfulness, art and science that helps her students make full use of their talent.

-In 2014, Shelley moved to LA from San Francisco where she taught acting at her private studio for 20 years.
+In 2014, Shelley moved to LA from San Francisco where she had been teaching in her private studio for 20 years.
 In San Francisco her students ranged from Silicon Valley entrepreneurs like Adam Smith (seed investor of Drop Box and founder of Kite), to world class performing artists like Tom Waits (Seven Psychopaths) and Eamonn Walker (Lord of War, Chicago Fire).
-Guest teachers at Duse Studio include Sean Penn, Eamonn Walker, Jill Eikenberry and Joseph Cross.
+Guest teachers at Duse Studio include Sean Penn, Shia LaBeouf, Eamonn Walker, Jill Eikenberry and Joseph Cross.